Tonetor777/Internet-Programming-Project/README.md

 # Internet-Programming-Project
-Kunet is online event organization and management web based platform designed to facilitate the planning coordination between the customers and the event organizers and related service providers.
+Link E is online event organization and management web based platform designed to facilitate the planning coordination between the customers and the event organizers and related service providers.